 At-Home Weddings : Truly a Family Affair

 Life is full of monumental events, and the wedding day ranks at the top.
 It’s the day that little girls dream about, romantic movies lead up to, and women and men alike anticipate with great excitement.
 But a great deal of energy and hard work goes in to planning this celebration.
-Once that engagement ring is slipped on a woman’s finger, there are so many decisions to be made: the date, the dress, the color scheme, the location… Aaah, the location.
+Once that engagement ring is slipped on a woman’s finger, there are so many decisions to be made.
+You may start looking for your wedding rings, click this link to find one.
+Plan the date, the dress, the color scheme, the location… Aaah, the location.
 A wedding day takes on the tone of the area by which it is surrounded, whether rustic or regal or something in between.
 Although it may sound daunting at first, many brides choose to have their weddings at home—whether their childhood homes or some other special residence.
 Here, be inspired by the stories of three local weddings that took place “at home.”

 Making the Most of Your Space